-In the state of Kentucky, you have one year to file a legal claim, starting from the date the malpractice occurred.
+In the state of Kentucky, you have one year to file a legal claim, starting from the date the medical negligence occurred.
 This time constraint, called a statute of limitations, can include all different types of medical malpractice, with few exceptions.
 If the medical malpractice resulted in the patient’s death, the loved ones and family members of that individual may have up to two years to file a wrongful death claim against the liable party.

-Jury Verdict $20.9 Million
+- Truck Accident Jury Verdict $27.3 Million

-We Have Some of the Largest Verdicts & Settlements in KY
+- We Have Some of the Largest Verdicts & Settlements in KY

-Our Senior Partner is an Inner Circle of Advocates Member
+- Our Senior Partner is an Inner Circle of Advocates Member

-We Have Over 5 Decades of Experience
+- We Have Over 5 Decades of Experience

-In-House Medical Staff to Assist in Case Preparation & Investigations
+- In-House Medical Staff to Assist in Case Preparation & Investigations

-You Won’t Pay Any Upfront Costs
+- You Won’t Pay Any Upfront Costs

-Respected Among Other Firms For Our Reputation in Handling Complex Cases
+- Respected Among Other Firms For Our Reputation in Handling Complex Cases